ucfopen/Materia/develop/understanding-media-uploads.md

 This is important, because Materia will act differently depending on the S3 bucket file structure defined in the S3 configuration of Materia.

-Materia's local lambda setup uses two separate buckets.
-The local lambda script is the exact script that is used in production, and the script can be directly copied over to the directory being deployed to Amazon's Lambda service.

 ### Setting Up Lambda Local for Development